kovidgoyal/calibre/manual/faq.rst

     that is incorrect and simply an excuse.
 If you have trouble with Gmail you will need to `setup an app password
     <https://support.google.com/accounts/answer/185833>`_.
 Use this app password
-    as the password in calibre.
+    as the password for Gmail in the calibre settings.

 .. note::
     If you are concerned about giving calibre access to your email